-- 1) If the unit wishes to keep the excess material, the unit will need to log in to RU Marketplace and access the Change Order file, and complete the PO Line Modification Form.
-For punchouts, units cannot use this form and should submit a University Procurement Services Help Desk ticket. - 2) If the unit does not wish to keep the material, they will need to coordinate a material return with the supplier.
+- 1) If the unit wishes to keep the excess material, the unit will need to log in to RU Marketplace and access the Change Order file, and complete the PO Line Modification Form. - 2) If the unit does not wish to keep the material, they will need to coordinate a material return with the supplier.